• twitter-icon

 GST Concern on the Air Conditioner Import

 The government has retained a high import duty on air conditioners to enhance the sale of local goods.
-The rise in import duties has the purpose of discouraging Indian enterprises from importing components from outside India rather than substituting them with goods made in India.
-The taxes listed below apply to the import of air conditioners:
+The rise in import duties has the purpose of discouraging Indian enterprises from importing components from outside India, rather than substituting them with goods made in India.

 Exemptions Available, if Any

-At the present time, there are no exemptions available beneath GST upon the sale of air conditioners.
+At the present time, there are no exemptions available under GST upon the sale of air conditioners.

 How do Air Conditioner Prices Get Impacted by the GST?

 Advantages: The major advantage is that the dealers would avail of the Input tax credit on the raw materials.
-Thus eliminating the cascading effect of taxation.
+Thus, eliminates the cascading effect of taxation.

-Closure: keeping the basic electronic appliances such as air conditioners beneath the 28% slab mentioned, does come beneath the luxury item rather than necessity.
-The rise in the tax rates and rise in inflation would thus raise the cost of air conditioners.
+Closure: Keeping the basic electronic appliances such as air conditioners beneath the 18% slab mentioned does come beneath the luxury item rather than a necessity.
+The rise in tax rates and the rise in inflation would thus raise the cost of air conditioners.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."